Meherchandrakanth/Cricket-Match-Win-Analyzer-IPL/README.md

 # 🏏 Cricket Match Win Analyzer (IPL)

-An interactive Machine Learning based Streamlit web application that predicts the winning probability of IPL teams during live matches.
+A Machine Learning-based Streamlit web application that predicts the winning probability of IPL teams in real time.

 ## 🚀 Live Demo